danielricci/minesweeper/README.md

 # Minesweeper

 ### Description
-This is a Windows 98 clone of the Minesweeper game written in Java
+This is a clone of the classic Windows version of Minesweeper.